Water supply & quality

 We provide a high level of service to our customers by:

-- aiming to meet or exceed service targets that have been set in consultation with the Customer Consultative Committee, and publicly reporting annually on our performance in achieving these targets
+- Aiming to meet or exceed service targets that have been set and publicly reporting annually on our performance in achieving these targets

-- working with you, or through your Customer Consultative Committee, to schedule planned maintenance at a time that suits most customers
+- Working with you to schedule planned maintenance at a time that suits most customers

 Our service targets